open-algorithmic-trading/docs/README.md

 - Kubernetes
 - UI frameworks

-## Markets & Brokers
+## Modules
 Open Trading is designed to be a generic and an extensible platform and so it is possible to extend it for any market/broker.
-That said, we target to extend the platform for following markets/brokers.
-> **US**
+That said, we aim to develop the following projects.

-  - Alpaca
+> **Framework**
-  - TD Ameritrade
+  - Develops the dependencies for trading, backtesting, and administration.
-  - Tastyworks
+> **Boot**
-  - Interactive Brokers
+  - Develops the base application for developing any broker specific algorithmic trading application.
-> **India**
+> **Replay**
-  - Zerodha
+  - Develops the backtesting process.

 ## Read More!
 Head to [Open Trading Wiki](https://github.com/open-algorithmic-trading/docs/wiki) to read more.